LukasKubik/lukaskubik.github.io/_pages/about.md

   - /about.html
 ---

-My name is Lukáš Kubík, I am a researcher of Asia, historian and koreanist.
-I am also a board member of the [Czech Association of Orientalists](http://orientalistickyexpres.cz) (Orientalistický expres) and street photographer.
+I am a researcher of Asia, historian and koreanist.
+I am also a board member of the [Czech Association of Orientalists](http://orientalistickyexpres.cz) (Orientalistický expres) and street photographer from Prague, Czech Republic.

 Doctoral student